carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 ## Step Five: Test the `Book` constructors

-To test the `Book` constructor, create two additional instances of `Book` using the custom constructor, and display the results:
+To test the `Book` constructor, create two additional instances of `Book` using the custom constructor, and display the results.
+Under the "Step Five" comment in `Bookstore.java`, add:

 ```java
 // Step Five: Test the Book constructor